Stefan Evers

 Stefan Evers (10 October 1979) is a German politician of the Christian Democratic Union (CDU) who has been serving as State Minister (Senator) of Finance in the government of Governing Mayor Kai Wegner since 2023.

-He has been a member of the Berlin House of Representatives since September 2011.
+Evers has been a member of the Berlin House of Representatives since September 2011.
 During this time, he served as the managing director of the CDU parliamentary group from 2018 to 2023.
 Additionally, from December 2016 to September 2023, he held the role of Secretary General of the CDU Berlin.
 As of September 2023, he has assumed the position of Deputy State Chairman of Berlin.

-Life and career
+Early life and career

 Evers grew up in Paderborn and has been living in Berlin since 1999.
 He studied law at the University of Potsdam.
 During his studies, he worked as an assistant to the members of the German Bundestag, Friedhelm Ost and Werner Kuhn.
 After passing his state examination, he became the managing director of a strategy and communication consultancy.
-Evers is gay.